Business Owner & Clinical Lead

 With over 10 years working in sports massage therapy, Grant has gained a wealth of knowledge and experience.
 Coupled with the position of 1st Team ‘Physio’ for local semi-professional football team ‘Dorking Wanderers’.
 He is proficient in treating every kind of sports and none sports-related injury issues.

 A former Great Britain trampolinist, Emma has competed all over the world in various events including the Australian Youth Olympic Festival, World Age Games and European Championships.

 She studied Sport and Exercise Science at University where she gained advanced knowledge of anatomy, physiology and biomechanics.
-Shortly after completing her BSc Hons degree, Emma decided to follow her childhood dream of becoming a Stunt Woman and having completed her training is waiting for The British Stunt Register to re-open for submissions.
-In addition to trainingthe stunt register, Emma is using her APPI training as a Pilates Instructor and is qualified as a REPS Level 3 Personal Trainer.
+Shortly after completing her BSc Hons degree, Emma decided to follow her childhood dream of becoming a Stunt Woman and is registered with The British Stunt Register.
+Emma is using her APPI training as a Pilates Instructor and is qualified as a REPS Level 3 Personal Trainer.
 Over the last six years Pilates has contributed significantly to her competitive career and she has long realised its value for keeping strong and fit as well as for tackling injuries.